 Breast neoplasms consist of a wide spectrum of pathologies from benign proliferations, high-risk lesions, precursor lesions, to invasive malignancies.
 This article provides an overview for radiologists, with a focus on breast cancer.
 For a summary article for medical students and non-radiologis...

 Breast sarcoma refers to a relatively heterogenous group of rare breast tumours which can include:

 myxofibrosarcoma of the breast

 primary osteosarcoma of the breast

 The bright rim sign, also known as the hyperintense ring sign, has been described in dysembryoplastic neuroepithelial tumours (DNET).
-It is described as a well defined rim of high signal around the DNET on FLAIR sequences.
-This T2/FLAIR hyperintense ring, whether complete or in complete, is fai...
+It is described as a well-defined rim of high signal around the DNET on FLAIR sequences.
+This T2/FLAIR hyperintense ring, whether complete or incomplete, is fair...

 British Thoracic Society guidelines for pulmonary nodules were published in August 2015 for the management of pulmonary nodules seen on CT.
 In the United Kingdom, they supersede the Fleischner Society guidelines.

 They are based initially on identifying whether the nodule is solid or subsolid an...